Sonosfera

 Q: Can I use Apple Music or YouTube Music instead?
 A: No. Apple Music, YouTube Music, and Amazon Music all have identical terms of service to Spotify.
 They are consumer platforms.
 None of them permit commercial use or public broadcast in a business environment.

 Q: How much does a legal music setup cost for an Australian salon?
 A: A traditional setup (commercial app + OneMusic) costs roughly AUD 400 to AUD 600 a year.
-A direct-licensed platform like Sonosfera costs £19.99 a month (approx AUD 39), which includes all necessary licensing and removes the need for OneMusic.
+A direct-licensed platform like Sonosfera costs A$39.99 per month, which includes the rights needed for eligible Sonosfera catalogue playback and removes the need for OneMusic.

 Stop risking a fine.
 Start saving money.
 Try Sonosfera free for 14 days.
-From £19.99/month (approx AUD 39).
-All licensing included.
+From A$39.99/month.
+Sonosfera catalogue playback covered for eligible paid accounts.

 Sources & references